forticheprod/sidefx-lic-exporter/README.md

 version.
 Currently, this exporter has been tested with versions 19.5 and 20.

-The available Docker compose configuration expects these binaries to be installed in the `./hfs-bin/` directory, but you can use the directory of your choice.
+The available Docker compose configuration expects these binaries to be installed in the `./hfs-bin/` directory.
+Use this one for a quick-start.

+If you wish to change this path, it's something you can do in `docker-compose.yml` in the volumes section or an ad-hoc Docker command with the -v flag (see below for examples).
+Docker will map the path to the binaries inside the docker container (in `/usr/local/bin` by default), and then the exporter will use the `hserver_path` and the `sesictrl_path` keys in the `config.yml` to get their location.

 ### Configuration